As an Amazon Associate I earn from qualifying purchases. Click for details.

 So, yes.
-I believe the Winchester Mystery House is haunted.
+I believe the Winchester Mystery House is a haunted house.
 And whatever haunts it is extreme.

 These videos will introduce you to the strange (and sometimes chilling) Winchester story.

 The next video is a 7 1/2 minute visual tour of the Winchester Mystery House.
 The soundtrack is entirely music, no verbal descriptions.

 If you’re looking for ghost stories or history, you may want to skip ahead to the “Winchester Mystery House – Secrets of the Mansion” series, further down this page.
 That series delivers a tour of the house plus details of Sarah Winchester’s life, and how the house was built.